megafarad/play-silhouette-react-seed/README.md

 ## Documentation

-Consult the [Silhouette documentation](http://silhouette.mohiva.com/docs) for more information.
-If you need help with the integration of Silhouette into your project, don't hesitate and ask questions in our [mailing list](https://groups.google.com/forum/#!forum/play-silhouette) or on [Stack Overflow](http://stackoverflow.com/questions/tagged/playframework).
+Consult the [Silhouette documentation](https://silhouette.readme.io/docs) for more information.

 # License